exonum/exonum-doc/src/get-started/create-service.md

 The `state` contains a channel, i.e. a connection to the blockchain node instance.
-Besides the channel, it also contains a blockchain instance, which will be needed to implement [read requests](../architecture/services.md#read-requests).
+Besides the channel, it also contains a blockchain instance, which is needed to implement [read requests](../architecture/services.md#read-requests).

 ```rust